DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

    - ✏️Focus on assets: an org’s most valuable assets are likely to be targeted by attackers
    - ✏️Focus on software: orgs that develop applications in house, and can be viewed as part of the threat landscape; the goal isn’t to identify every possible attack, but to focus on the big picture, identifying risks and attack vectors
 - Understanding threats to the org allow the documentation of potential attack vectors; diagramming can be used to list various technologies under threat
-- **Reduction Analysis** (Also known as Decomposiing the application, system or environment): The purpose is to gain a greater understanding of the logic of a product, its internal components as well as its interactions and external elements: The five key concepts of decomposition are
+- 🔴**Reduction Analysis** (Also known as Decomposiing the application, system or environment): The purpose is to gain a greater understanding of the logic of a product, its internal components as well as its interactions and external elements: The five key concepts of decomposition are
   - ✏️trust boundaries
   - ✏️dataflow paths
   - ✏️input points